What to expect from this bunch

 In theory we have a system to try to make sure every new person is properly greeted and introduced to members.
 I know it’s hard for me to walk into a room of strangers and try to be comfortable; now we’re working to make it easy for you.
 (If you have any trouble, please let us know!)

 Meeting attendance varies a lot, from about 40 to over 100.
 You’ll find families with kids.
 A wide range of ages.
 More men than women.
 At 7 p.m. somebody will stroll to the microphone and begin a meeting that lasts an hour to an hour and a half.
 There are reports from various officers and people planning events followed by a program of some kind.
 It’s a little rowdy, but it’s usually a relaxed good time.
 We’ve had some amazing speakers, including Peter Isler, Rolex Yachtwoman of the Year Stephanie Roble, Photographer Sharon Greene, Olympic Gold Medalist Anna Tunnicliffe, Annie Gardner, America’s Cup Tactician Andrew Campbell, International Race Officer Peter “Luigi” Reggio, yacht designer Gino Morelli, Gary Jobson, J/Boat’s Jeff Johnstone, Sailing Anarchy boss Scot Tempesta, Sailing Hall of Famer Dawn Riley, and 10-time world champion, 30-time national champ, and Rolex Yachtsman of the Year Bill Hardesty.

 Zillions of Events

 I am continually surprised by how many events there are.
 There’s something happening all the time.
 People who have been in the club a while know about all the regular, recurring events, so I’ve found it’s a little hard for a newcomer to know everything that’s going on.
 They seem to assume you already know the drill.
-One way to keep up is to sign up for the mails from the website.
+One way to keep up is to sign up for emails from the website.
 (You don’t have to be an AYC member to receive emails or come to a meeting.)